Compare Policies Tax Guide and MLS Calculator Understanding Your Cover Your Rights and Complaints Fund Reviews Switching Funds

 Common switching mistakes

-Never cancel your old policy over the phone without getting written confirmation of the cancellation date.
-Verbal cancellations can be disputed and you may end up being charged for both policies simultaneously.
+Never cancel your old policy over the phone without written confirmation of the cancellation date.
+Verbal cancellations can be disputed and you may end up being charged for both policies.

 If your previous fund refused to issue a transfer certificate, applied incorrect waiting periods, or charged you after cancellation, you have rights.
 DisputeSmart can help you navigate the complaint process.